tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ### GPU Heterogeneity to the Rescue

 There is a large and growing option space of AI hardware accelerators, from NVIDIA GPUs and AMD GPUs to Google TPUs, AWS Inferentia, and more.
-Within these options, higher cost does not always lead to higher performance.
+Within these options, *higher cost does not always lead to higher performance*.
 We find, instead, that the cost efficiency of a given GPU is heavily influenced by three key characteristics of LLM services: request sizes, request rates, and service-level objectives (SLOs).

 Whereas most LLM service deployments use only a single GPU type to host model replicas, we show that a *mix* of heterogeneous GPUs, tailored to the specific characteristics of a given LLM service, can lead to significant cost savings.